jleekwen/google-forms-voucher-dispenser/README.md

 1. User uploads a voucher.
 2. Script initializes remaining value to `$40`.
-3. Form 2 updates to display the oldest available card.
+3. Form 2 updates to display the oldest available voucher.
-4. User redeems part or all of the card.
+4. User redeems part or all of the voucher.
 5. Remaining value is updated.
-6. When value reaches `$0`, the next oldest card becomes active.
+6. When value reaches `$0`, the next oldest voucher becomes active.
-7. If no cards remain, Form 2 removes the image.
+7. If no vouchers remain, Form 2 removes the image.

 ---